sdysch/mancala/README.md

 - [ ] Max score:
 	* Player's moves are chosen by the one which maximises the increase in score from the move
 	* Requires implementation of deep copying of Board class
+	* How to make choice for "Mancala move"?
 - [ ] Max moves:
 	* Make move which maximises the number of moves a player will make
 - [ ] Minimax algorithm: